grnet/gnt-networking/docs/index.rst

 Synnefo defines three security levels: protected, limited, and unprotected.

-- Protected means that traffic requesting new connections will be dropped, dns responses (dport 53) will be accepted, icmp protocol (ping) will be accepted and everything else dropped.
+- Protected means that traffic requesting new connections will be dropped, DNS responses (dport 53) will be accepted, icmp protocol (ping) will be accepted and everything else dropped.

-- Limited additionally allows ssh (dport 22) and rdp (dport 3389).
+- Limited additionally allows SSH (dport 22) and RDP (dport 3389).

 - Unprotected accepts everything.